Updated:

 who hold these allowances, the transfers of allowances, the annual verified

-emissions from installations and the annual reconciliation (settle and fitting)
+emissions from installations, and the annual reconciliation (settle and fitting)

 of allowances and verified emissions.

-The verification, recording and authorization of transactions now are held
+The verification, recording and authorization of transactions are now held

 by the European Union Transaction Log (EUTL).